 Try to pay by monthly direct debit if you can, as suppliers will often offer a 5-10% discount if you pay in this way.
 The energy company will base your monthly statement on an estimate of your usage.
 Keep an eye on your statements though, as you could be paying over your actual usage and building up a nice credit on your account.
 The supplier will benefit from this as they earn interest on your overpayments.
 If you can't set up a direct debit as you don't have regular funds in your bank account to pay for this, speak to your provider about switching to a standard billed meter and paying your bills quarterly or annually rather than using a prepayment meter.
 If you need to manage your payments using a prepayment meter, check whether it's possible to switch prepayment tariffs and save money by switching to a cheaper plan.
 See how much you could save by switching your prepayment tariff - compare gas and electricity suppliers today.

 The way energy tariffs are worked out means there's no one single cheapest gas and electricity supplier or tariff, only one that's cheapest for you.
-Use a gas and electricity prices comparison to compare prices for the area you live in and how much energy you use.
+Use a gas and electricity prices comparison to compare prices for the area you live in, taking into account how much energy you use.